U.S. airlines grapple with 'unfair tax' that adds to aircraft supply disruption

 Delta and JetBlue, with the second-largest Airbus order among U.S. carriers, had both lobbied for the tariffs to be applied only to new orders.

-Just last week Delta pledged to buy 14 more A350s as part of a strategy to grow in Latin America through the acquisition of a 20% stake in LATAM Airlines Group (LTM.SN).
+Just last week Delta pledged to buy 14 more A350s as part of a strategy to grow in Latin America through the acquisition of a 20% stake in LATAM Airlines Group.

-American Airlines Group (AAL.O) and Alaska Air Group (ALK.N) also have Airbus orders, as do lessors like Air Lease Corp (AL.N).
+American Airlines Group and Alaska Air Group also have Airbus orders, as do lessors like Air Lease Corp .

 Most aircraft leases place the burden of taxes, maintenance and insurance on the operator, Macquarie analyst Sarah Stein said, but noted “it is unclear as to how far reaching the definition of taxes are in lease agreements in a unique scenario such as this one.”

-The head of Ireland’s Ryanair (RYA.I) urged the United States and European Union to pull back from a tariff war over aircraft subsidies and said he would ask Boeing to “eat” any counter-tariffs imposed on the U.S. company by the EU.
+The head of Ireland’s Ryanair urged the United States and European Union to pull back from a tariff war over aircraft subsidies and said he would ask Boeing to “eat” any counter-tariffs imposed on the U.S. firm by the EU.

-Reporting by David Shepardson in Washington and Tracy Rucinski in Chicago; Additional reporting by Tim Hepher in London; Editing by Matthew Lewis and Richard Chang
+Reporting by David Shepardson in Washington and Tracy Rucinski in Chicago Additional reporting by Tim Hepher in London Editing by Matthew Lewis